normanshaqir/COMP2042_Norman_20113634/README.md

 1. Download the .zip
 2. Extract the .zip and go to SM_assignfrogger
-3. Ensure that you are running on Maven v3.6.3, JavaFX  and Java 13.0.2 or higher
+3. Ensure that you are running on Maven v3.6.3, JavaFX 11 a`and
+JDK 13.0.2 or higher
 4. You can start the game by using the a) command prompt or by using b) eclipse.

     1a) Open the command prompt and change directory to the directory containing the pom.xml